student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/final_project/final_project_cheatsheet/final_project_cheat_sheet.md

       # in the following: store that into a soup
     ```
 * It may happen that you ask yourself: Is it possible to define variables dynamically?
 As in, "I have here COVID data for 120 countries, and I want to create one dataframe for each country.
-Can this be achieved in Python?
+Can this be achieved in Python?.
+The short answer is: Don't.
+There are always better ways to achieve this, see this [stackoverflow link](https://stackoverflow.com/questions/5036700/how-can-you-dynamically-create-variables-via-a-while-loop)

 ## Further material
 * *Python tricks* - Dan Bader,  ASIN : B0785Q7GSY